ddry/ddry-tap/README.md

 DataDriven = require 'ddry'
 ```

 But I think you really want CLI for actual work.
+Editing the spec config in and out for use-once scopes is as boring to death probably as `grep`-ping around your tests.